paragonie/paseto/docs/RFC/paseto.md

 versions (currently **v1** and **v2**) at any given time.

 PASETO users should beware that, although footers are authenticated, they are never encrypted.
-Therefore, sensitive information MUST NOT ever be stored in a footer.
+Therefore, sensitive information **MUST NOT** be stored in a footer.

 Furthermore, PASETO users should beware that, if footers are employed to